you-think-you-are-special/ReliableQueue/README.md

   timeoutSec: 120, // Optional.
 Zero by default.
 It can be used to block connection indefinitely.
 })

-// suppose, we have idempotent tasks
+// For instance, we have idempotent tasks
-// it means that we can retry the task with same effect (async () => {
+// that means we can retry the task with the same effect (async () => {

-  // first we need to add our task/tasks to queue const queueLength = await queue.push([{
+  // This is how we add our task/tasks to a queue const queueLength = await queue.push([{
     name: 'My great json task'
   }])